How to Play D&D With Two People

 But believe it or not, when playing your RPG with just a couple of people, there's a lot of flexibility in how to handle the role of game master.
 This is especially true if both players are familiar with the game rules.

-• The Primary DM.
-While I would suggest having some type of shared responsibility, even if one player simply runs the occasional combat sequence, having a primary dungeon master can allow for more complex and well thought out campaigns.
+The Primary DM.
+While I would suggest having some type of shared responsibility, even if one player simply runs the occasional combat sequence, having a primary dungeon master can allow for more complex campaigns.
 This certainly puts more of the burden on one set of shoulders, but can be a great way to get started when one player is very familiar with the game and the other is still just learning.
-When I use to play with my friend, we started out with this arrangement, but as he became more comfortable with the rules, he started taking the lead in more situations.
+When I used to play with my friend, we started out with this arrangement, but as he became more comfortable with the rules, he started taking the lead in more situations.

 You Can Play D&D With Two Players.
 But How Many Characters?